The Ultra-Low Frequency Universe

 Methodology

-Techniques I developed to analyze Low Frequency Array (LOFAR) data were able to overcome this limitation.
+Techniques I developed to analyse Low Frequency Array (LOFAR) data were able to overcome this limitation.
 With ULU, we will survey the northern sky, producing ultra-low frequency images that are 100 times more sensitive than the state-of-the-art.

 Scientific Impact